prometheus/docs/content/docs/introduction/faq.md

 ### Why don't the Prometheus server components support TLS or authentication?
 Can I add those?

-Note: The Prometheus team has recently changed their stance on this and support for TLS and authentication in serving endpoints is now on the [project's roadmap](/docs/introduction/roadmap/#tls-and-authentication-in-http-serving-endpoints).
+Note: The Prometheus team has changed their stance on this in its development summit on August 11, 2018, and support for TLS and authentication in serving endpoints is now on the [project's roadmap](/docs/introduction/roadmap/#tls-and-authentication-in-http-serving-endpoints).
-As long as this is not implemented yet, the advice below still applies.
+This document will be updated once code changes have been made.

 While TLS and authentication are frequently requested features, we have intentionally not implemented them in any of Prometheus's server-side